 New State Parks Coming: Conservancy & TN State Parks Team Up

-When Tennessee Governor Bill Lee unveiled his bold vision to grow our state park system to 70 parks, we knew this was our moment to make a lasting impact.
 Now, that vision is becoming reality.
 The Tennessee State Parks Conservancy (TSPC) is thrilled to partner with Tennessee State Parks in creating two new state parks by the end of 2026—expanding access to the natural beauty that defines our state.

-As of October 2025, the Lee administration has funded the formation of 13 new parks bringing the current total of 62 State.
+As of October 2025, the Lee administration has funded the formation of 13 new parks, bringing the current total of 62 State.
 Some of these are brand new parks and others will be created from existing state lands.

 Protecting 451 Acres Along the Buffalo River